SkyLundy/Fluency/README.md

 Fluency is fully documented and formatted for the API Explorer tool in the outstanding (and personally recommended) [ProDevTools](https://processwire.com/talk/store/product/22-prodevtools/) module.

 All methods return [Data Transfer Objects](https://medium.com/@sjoerd_bol/how-to-use-data-transfer-objects-dtos-for-clean-php-code-3bbd47a2b3ab) that are immutable and predictable in structure and features.
+All values can be accessed via:

+- Object properties
-All values can be accessed via object properties, or be converted to an array using the `toArray()` method, encoded to json directly using `json_encode()`, and translation results can be counted using `count()`.
+- Be converted to an array using the `toArray()` method
+- Encoded to json directly using `json_encode()`

 ### Translating Content